remotesynth/remotesynth.github.io/_posts/2019-12-20-state-of-js.md

 I thought the percentage would be higher.
 But I suppose we've already learned that a big chunk of respondents area apparently experts in everything related to the web, so maybe I shouldn't have been surprised.

 Notably, the percentage of folks who think JavaScript is changing too fast has dropped, even though technically the language changes every year now.
 This doesn't terribly surprise me.
 ES6 was a major shift that took folks time to adjust to.
 However, recent changes are much less dramatic.
-I also feel as though the sense that their is a new framework every week has cooled.
+I also feel as though the sense that there is a new framework every week has cooled.

 [![Ecosystem rate of change](/images/posts/state-of-js-2019/js_ecosystem_changing_to_fast_sm.png)](https://2019.stateofjs.com/opinions/#js_ecosystem_changing_to_fast)